rsvim/rsvim.github.io/docs/manual/get_started.md

 What makes Rsvim distinguishes from other two Vim editors:

 - With tokio's async/multithreaded runtime, terminal keyboard/mouse events and contents output are processed asynchronously, along with all other various IO, network and CPU bounding tasks.
-- JavaScript's `Promise`, `async`/`await` has builtin support.
+- JavaScript's `Promise`, `async`/`await` is builtin supported by tokio's async runtime as well,
-- Typescripts can be parsed and transformed into javascripts and executed by V8 engine on the fly.
+- Typescript can be parsed and transformed into javascripts and executed by V8 engine on the fly.
-- The `stdin`, `stdout`, `stderr` is handled by
+- (TODO: Just like a third-party librariy for a language interpreter, ) [npm package](https://www.npmjs.com/) is also accepted as a compatible plugin schema via the [ESCM modules](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` keyword implementation, and directly installed via the npm registry.

 Rsvim is built by the [rsvim](https://github.com/rsvim) community.
 The project is hosted on [GitHub](https://github.com/rsvim/rsvim), documentation is hosted on [GitHub Page](https://rsvim.github.io/).
 Both Rsvim and its documentation are licensed under [Vim License](https://github.com/rsvim/rsvim/blob/main/LICENSE.txt), same with the [Vim](https://github.com/vim/vim) project.